 In a medium microwave-safe bowl, melt butter.
-Whisk in the sugars until the mixture is combined and looks like a paste.
+Whisk in the sugars until the mixture is combined.
 Add in the vanilla extract.

 Add in the flour, cocoa powder, and salt and mix.

-Mix in the 3 tbsp milk, then add more 1 tbsp at a time until your desired consistency is reached.
+Mix in the 3 tablespoon milk, then add more 1 tablespoon at a time until your desired consistency is reached.

 Stir in the chopped chocolate or chocolate chips or other toppings and enjoy!